Have I qualified and is my name on the graduation list?

 The duration of each ceremony is approximately 2½ hours.

 If you are unable to attend your graduation ceremony, you will graduate in absentia.
 You will be required to make the necessary arrangements to collect or have your degree, diploma, certificate collected from the Examinations and Graduation Office.

 What happens with my certificate?

 Certificates are no longer posted.

-Certificates not collected within twelve months after each graduation cluster will be destroyed and you will be liable for the cost of a new certificate.
+Certificates not collected within twelve months (12 months)after each graduation cluster will be destroyed and you will be liable for the cost of a new certificate.